riaken/riaken-struct/README.md

 http://godoc.org/github.com/riaken/riaken-struct

-Currently the only methods being wrapped in any useful way are:
+The following methods being wrapped for struct usage are:

 * Object->Fetch
 * Object->Store
+* Query->SecondaryIndexes
 * Query->Search

+The rest of the underlying riaken-core API is exposed as normal.

 ### Author